kryptokrona/kryptokrona-docs/docs/Getting-Started.md

-Below is essentially a checkpoint of tasks you have to do to get started with TurtleCoin.
+Below is essentially a checklist of tasks you have to do to get started with TurtleCoin.

 ## 1. Setting Up a New Wallet